nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
+SellSavvy detects that the order index is missing or non-positive.
+    * 2a1.
+SellSavvy displays an error about the format and states the command format.

+  Use case ends.

+* 2b.
 The specified order is not marked as “Completed” in the first place.
-    * 2a1.
+    * 2b1.
 SellSavvy displays a message stating that the order is not marked as completed in the first place.

   Use case ends.

-* 2b.
+* 2c.
 There are no orders with the specified index.
-    * 2b1.
+    * 2c1.
 SellSavvy displays an error that the order index is invalid.

   Use case ends.